poise/poise-service/README.md

 injection](https://en.wikipedia.org/wiki/Dependency_injection), and allows a measure of decoupling between the library and application cookbooks.

+### Why would I use poise-service?

+Poise-service is most useful for authors of library-style cookbooks, for example the `apache2`, `mysql`, or `application` cookbooks.
+When using other service management options with Chef, the author of the library cookbook has to add specific code for each service management framework they want to support, often resulting in a cookbook only supporting the favorite framework of the author or depending on distribution packages for their init scripts.
+The `poise_service` resource allows library cookbook authors a way to write generic code for all service management frameworks while still allowing users of that cookbook to choose which service management framework best fits their needs.

 ### How is this different from the built-in service resource?

 Chef includes a `service` resource which allows interacting with certain